madworm/AVR-ISP_pogo-plug_1.27mm/README.md

 LAYOUT FILES: AVR-ISP adapter: 6pin (2.54mm) --> 6pin pogo-pins (1.27mm).

+When your boards get smaller and smaller and it gets harder and harder to find a spot for the programming connector.

 Pogo-pin type: "P50 - E2", 0.68mm body diameter, 0.9mm head diameter.